okta/okta-sdk-dotnet/docs/LogStreamApi.md

 Delete a Log Stream

-Deletes a log stream by `logStreamId`
+Deletes a Log Stream object from your org by ID

 ### Example
 ```csharp